SAP-archive/cloud-process-visibility/README.md

 Note:  This section is the most likely to fail the review cycle.
 Please review carefully.

 ## License
-The following text should appear in the license section.

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the LICENSE file [include link to the LICENSE file in your project repository].
+This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](./SAP Sample Code License Agreement v1.0.docx).